Talking to patients about immunotherapy: balancing hope and realism

 2. Immunotherapy is affordable

 Also, the average age for cancer diagnosis in the United States is 663 years, and the US Census Bureau data reports that the average mean retirement income for retirees aged 65 years and above is $73,228.
-These figures suggest that the average retiree in the US may not be able to afford the cancer treatments they may hear about in the media.
+These figures suggest that it will be a heavy burden for the average US retiree to afford cancer treatments.

 Hence, it is vital for oncologists to explain these realities to patients, even if they are eligible for cancer immunotherapy.
-Patients need to clearly understand the financial commitments involved before treatment commences.
+Patients need to clearly understand the financial commitments and potential negative side effects involved before treatment commences.

 How oncologists can manage patient immunotherapy expectations